danilojezernik/angular-rxjs-faq/rxjs/en/README.md

 ## 1. What is RxJS?
 ## 2. Explain the concept of Observables in RxJS.

+**Observables** are a core concept in RxJS (Reactive Extensions for JavaScript), which is a library for reactive programming using observables.
+Observables represent a sequence of events or values over time, allowing developers to handle asynchronous data streams efficiently.

+### Key Concepts of Observables:
+1. Producer: The source of data that generates values over time.
+This could be anything from user inputs, web service requests, or other asynchronous data streams.
+2. Consumer: The subscriber or observer that consumes the values emitted by the observable.

+### Observable Life Cycle:
+1. Creation: An observable is created using various creation methods provided by RxJS.
+2. Subscription: Observers subscribe to the observable to start receiving data.
+3. Execution: The observable starts producing values and pushes them to subscribers.
+4. Completion/Error: The observable completes or errors out, terminating the data stream.

+### Advantages of Observables:
+- Asynchronous Handling: Manage asynchronous data streams effortlessly.
+- Composability: Use operators to combine multiple observables or transform data.
+- Lazy Execution: Observables do not execute until subscribed, making them efficient.
+- Cancellation: Subscriptions can be easily canceled, stopping the data flow.

 ## 3. How do you create an Observable in RxJS?
 ## 4. What are operators in RxJS?
 ## 5. Differentiate between pipeable and creation operators in RxJS.